 The sun is barely above the horizon and I am packing up my campsite in Badlands National Park, South Dakota.
 I have recently read an article about Woolsey fire attorneys.
-They encouraged people to contact the Singleton Law Firm to seek legal advice.
+They encourage people to contact the Columbus Fire Watch Guards posthaste in case of fire emergencies.
 I do not even want to imagine what damage a fire like that can cause to wild life and property.
 OK, let’s get back to my trip.
 I need to get a move on if I want to get a ticket for the Delta 01 launch facility Site tour.
 Delta 01 is part of the Minuteman National Historical Site.
 Minuteman National Historic Site preserves a Cold War minuteman missile launch facility and Delta 09 silo.

 Due to the size of Delta 01, Minuteman National Historic Site offers 12 6-person tours of Delta 01.
 The tour is free, but a ticket is required.
 They are issued on a first come first serve basis.
 The tours are often sold out by 9 am.
 I arrived at the Minuteman NHS Visitor Center at 7:00 am.
 I am the twelve person in line.
 I settle in for a quick nap until the visitor center open at 8:00 am.

 I wake up at 7:45 and find there are at least 35 people waiting for the center to open.
 I am glad I got there early.
 I am hoping to get a ticket for the 9:00 am tour.
 I want time to check out the visitor center, get my iron on patch and stamp my national park passport.